usamapatel-0/-Hospital-Operations-Patient-Experience-Revenue-Analytics/README.md

 ## 📗 Excel Analysis

-Excel was used for management-level analysis and dashboard preparation.
+Excel was used for management-level analysis and KPI preparation.

 ### Excel Work Included